 Hoikanlampi Pond is an easily accessible local fishing destination in Kajaani that is open for everyone.
 Its convenient location makes the pond an excellent place to arrange fishing events for children and young people.
 Hoikanlampi is also a great place for beginners who want to start fishing on their own.

 Just over five hectares in area, Hoikanlampi is located in the immediate vicinity of the Kainuu Brigade and is easy to reach using public transport or by bicycle.
-The pond has a fitness trail, campfire sites, an outhouse, pier, and children’s play area, which make it a great hiking destination for the entire family.
+The pond has a fitness trail, a campfire site, an outhouse, pier, and children’s play area, which make it a great hiking destination for the entire family.
 Finland’s national fish is the perch, and it’s definitely the top catch at Hoikanlampi!

 Metsähallitus and fishing associations in the area want to cooperate to give children, young people and everyone with an interest in fishing the opportunity to try catching perch near the city.
 You don’t always have to leave Kajaani to go fishing!